Alex von Tunzelmann

 Alex von Tunzelmann (born 1977) is a British popular historian, author, newspaper columnist, podcaster and screenwriter.

 Early life and education

-Tunzelmann has stated that her surname is of German ancestry originating in Saxony in Germany and that she has family connections from Estonia since 1600 and New Zealand since 1850.
+According to Tunzelmann, her family originated in Saxony, migrating to Livonia (present-day Estonia) around 1600 and to New Zealand around 1850.

-Tunzelmann was educated at Brighton and Hove High School, an independent school for girls in Brighton, and at University College at the University of Oxford.
+Tunzelmann was educated at Brighton and Hove High School, an independent school for girls in Brighton, and at University College, Oxford.
 She read history and edited both Cherwell and Isis.

 Career

 Columnist

 From 2008 to 2016, Tunzelmann wrote a column for The Guardian entitled "Reel history", in which she discussed and rated popular films for their historical accuracy.
 She has also written for The New York Times, Los Angeles Times, The Washington Post, The Daily Telegraph, Conde Nast Traveller, the BBC News website, the Financial Times and The Daily Beast.